Uttered by the main character/Narrator to the audience, to indicate that a major plot is about to happen.

-- In a Peanuts strip, Lucy tells Snoopy he should start one of his novels with "unbeknownst to everyone" instead of his usual "it was a dark and stormy night".
+- Peanuts: Lucy tells Snoopy he should start one of his novels with "unbeknownst to everyone" instead of his usual "it was a dark and stormy night".
 "Unbeknownst to everyone, it was a dark and stormy night".

-- The movie Stranger Than Fiction: Conversed seeing that it's in many ways a movie about stories and tropes, features a literature professor who explains that he's taught "entire seminars on 'little did he know.'"
+- Stranger Than Fiction: Conversed seeing that it's in many ways a movie about stories and tropes, it features a literature professor who explains that he's taught "entire seminars on 'little did he know.'"
 It's also a subversion —the main character can hear the voice of the narrator, and so knows very well what he should little know (specifically that he is going to die soon), and spends most of the film trying to prevent it.

-- In Angels and Demons, when Robert Langdon hears in passing a factoid about how a reasonably small piece of cloth can significantly reduce an object's falling speed, he remarks (in narration) that he didn't then realize this information would later save his life.
-The payoff doesn't come 'til near the end of the book, when the reader has probably forgotten it.
+- Angels & Demons: When Robert Langdon hears in passing a factoid about how a reasonably small piece of cloth can significantly reduce an object's falling speed, he remarks (in narration) that he didn't then realize this information would later save his life.
+The payoff doesn't come until near the end of the book when the reader has probably forgotten it.

 - The Goon Show has used this for comedic effect.